-Heiko chairs Baker McKenzie's German-Austrian Dispute Resolution Group.
+Heiko co-chairs Baker McKenzie's German-Austrian Dispute Resolution Group.
 He also advises pharmaceutical companies in contractual disputes and serves as an arbitrator in M&A-related disputes under the rules of the International Chamber of Commerce and German Institute of Arbitration.
-Heiko is recognized for his “clear written communication and negotiation skills” in Legal 500 (2015) while “Clients praise Heiko Haller for his commercial mindset” in Chambers Global (2017).
+In Who’s Who Legal 2020 Heiko is "highly recommended" by peers as being "very strong with disputes in the pharmaceutical industry."
+He "knows the game" and is "one of the best you can find", and he is "knowledgeable arbitration lawyer" with a "very bright mind".
+Heiko is recognized for his "clear written communication and negotiation skills" in Legal 500 (2015) while "Clients praise Heiko Haller for his commercial mindset" in Chambers Global (2017).

 Heiko's experience working on a variety of cases and solid grasp of engineering concepts have given him a deep understanding of the entire energy chain, from production of raw materials and power generation to energy transmission and storage.
 This industry knowledge enables him to get up to speed on the technical and commercial aspects of cases quickly, develop winning legal strategies for clients and help them minimize losses or maximize profits.